Attendance and Absence

 What are your responsibilities as a school?

 We are responsible by law for reporting poor attendance to the Education Welfare Service (EWS).
 The school will contact you and work with you if your child is regularly absent from school.
-If attendance issues persist, despite the best efforts of school, an Education Welfare Officer (EWO) will visit.

 What are the penalties if my child is regularly absent or truant?

 If you are found guilty in a Magistrates’ Court you could face a level 3 fine of up to £1,000 under Section 444(1) of the Education Act 1996, or a fine of up to £2,500 per parent or carer and/or a prison sentence under Section 444 1(A) of the Education Act 1996.

 Magistrates may choose to put a Parenting Order into effect.
 This means you’ll have to attend regular parenting classes.

 You can also be given a Fixed Penalty Notice of £60 if your child has ten or more unauthorised absences.
 Half a day absence counts as one unauthorised absence.
 This includes unauthorised holidays in term time, late arrivals after registration and truancy.
 If you don’t pay the fine within 28 days it will go up to £120.